Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 Detecting that the laptop is charging: It will still show the battery level, and that it's draining, just that if you plug it in, it wont show charging, and it won't update the % when charging, you need to reboot.

-Bluetooth is a bit buggy: If you try to connect to a Bluetooth device, and see that Bluetooth just turned off, you can't turn it back on until a reboot.
-But after that the device will be connected.
+Bluetooth is a bit buggy: If you try to connect to a Bluetooth device and it immidiatly dissconnects, type `sudo purge` in the terminal, unpair the device, and pair it again.

 If you are able to fix any of these or find a non-listed issue, please create a fork, edit the nessesarry stuff and file a pull request.